SimpleBlockchain/simpleblockchain/README.md

 (If you don't know what a hash is, it's basically a one-way function.
 You hand the hash function a bunch of data and it hands you back a unique fingerprint.
 There's no way to recover the data from the fingerprint.
-Also, minor tweaks to the data result in huge leaps in the fingerprint.)
+Also, minor tweaks to the data result in big changes in the fingerprint, so you can't "fish around" by subtly modifying the data until you get close to the right hash.)

-It's easy to alter our existing linked list code to work like this:
+It's easy to alter our existing linked list code to use addresses that are hashes of the fundamental properties of the link itself:

 ```python
 import hashlib